abdulazizasiri/cmsi486/documents/Detailed_Database_Design_Doc.md

     - Clip ID
         - A unique ID that references a clip.
 This will be stored as an integer
     - Clip
         - The video clip file.
-(NOT SURE WHAT THIS WILL BE STORED AS)
     - Title
         - The title of the video clip.
 This will be stored as a string.
     - Description